 Originally numbered 88 but now 166 Southgate Street.

 Once owned by the Brimscombe Brewery (Smith & Sons) it was subsequently sold to Georges Bristol Brewery.
 The Nelson Inn then passed into Courage Brewery ownership.
-In the 1990’s it was an Ushers of Trowbridge tied house.
-The Trowbridge brewery, however, closed down in 2000.
-The owning pub company, Pubfolio, was based in Trowbridge.
+In the 1990’s it was an Ushers (Pub Co) of Trowbridge tied house.

 Paul Gregory took over the running of the Nelson Inn in the summer of 1998.
 He told the ‘Citizen’ that he thought the pub had a resident ghost.
 He said that drinking glasses that he had put down for washing were mysteriously turned upside down over night, while on another occasion glasses were smashed in the middle of the night when the pub was empty.

-It was announced in November 2020 that the Nelson Inn was to be converted into residential flats, following acquisition by Clark Holdings.
-The development included the refiguration of the ground floor with the removal of the internal bar and the construction of three one-bedroom ground floor flats within the premises.
-There were no plans to alter the ornate green tiled exterior.
-The conservation officer at Gloucester City Council said: “The Nelson is not a nationally designated listed building it is however considered to be a locally listed non-designated heritage asset due to the important Edwardian tiled façade.
-In general terms the closure of the public house is regrettable, however should planning consent be agreed the proposed restoration of the tiled façade should be conditioned so that it can be considered an enhancement to the Southgate Street Conservation Area.”
+Kate Biggs, conservation officer at Gloucester City Council, said: “The Nelson is not a nationally designated listed building.
+It is however considered to be a locally listed non-designated heritage asset.
+This is due to the important Edwardian façade.
+In general terms the closure of the public house is regrettable, however should planning consent be agreed the proposed restoration of the tiled façade should be conditioned so that it can be considered an enhancement to the Southgate Street Conservation Scheme.”

 Landlords include: